Knowledge Management

 People need staff and services to operate and communicate in a way that makes it easier for them to understand and empowers them to be active partners in their care.

-Health Literacy Place provides information about how you can support communication and understanding.
-The tools provided in The Health Literacy Place are intended to help health and social care practitioners avoid jargon, give clear and understandable directions, and ensure understanding.
-You can join this network of supporters from across Scotland to help improve health literacy nationally.
+The below links provide information about how you can support communication and understanding.
+The tools described are intended to help health and social care practitioners avoid jargon, give clear and understandable directions, and ensure understanding.